Raymond Allen Davis incident

-The aftermath of the shooting led to widespread protests in Pakistan demanding action against Davis.
+The aftermath of the shooting led to widespread protests in Pakistan, demanding action against Davis.

 Almost a month after the incident, U.S. officials revealed Davis was a contractor for the CIA after it was reported in The Guardian.
 According to The Telegraph, he was the acting CIA Station Chief in Pakistan.

 An unnamed official with Pakistan's Inter-Services Intelligence (ISI) stated that Davis had contacts in the Federally Administered Tribal Areas along the Afghanistan–Pakistan border and knew both of the men that he had shot.
 He stated that the ISI would investigate the possibility that the encounter on the streets of Lahore stemmed from a meeting or from threats to Davis.
 Some media outlets have suggested, according to anonymous sources, that data retrieved from Davis's phones and GPS device indicated that he had been to Islamabad, Lahore, Peshawar and some areas in the tribal belt of the country that have been the subject of U.S. drone attacks.
-These attacks were interrupted for several weeks after Davis's arrest before resuming on March 18, 2011, in a strike at Datta Khel.
+These attacks were interrupted for several weeks after Davis's arrest before resuming on March 18, 2011, in a strike at Datta Khel, two days after Davis left Pakistan.